DFHack/dfhack/library/include/dfhack-c/README_C.txt

 - alloc_frozenliquidvein_buffer_callback(t_frozenliquidvein*, uint32_t)
 - alloc_spattervein_buffer_callback(t_spattervein*, uint32_t)

-Templates make my life harder
+Templates Make My Life Harder
 -------------------------------
 Three dfhack structures (t_colormodifier, t_creaturecaste, and t_creaturetype) contain vectors, which (obviously) don't work in C.  Therefore, these structures have C versions that replace the vector with a buffer and length, but are otherwise identical to their C++ counterparts.
 For each structure, there are three associated callbacks.
 One initializes an empty instance of the structure, one initializes an instance with values passed in, and one allocates a buffer in the same manner as the other allocators.

-A small callback example in Python
+A Small Callback Example In Python
 -------------------------------------
 The Python bindings for dfhack implement the unsigned integer allocator callback like this: